AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     $ mvn clean install -PautoInstallSinglePackage -Pclassic
     ```

-3. Install the finished package for the traditional [WKND reference site](https://github.com/adobe/aem-guides-wknd/releases/latest).
-The images provided by [WKND reference site](https://github.com/adobe/aem-guides-wknd/releases/latest) will be re-used on the WKND SPA.
+3. Install the finished package for the traditional [WKND reference site](https://github.com/adobe/aem-guides-wknd/releases/tag/aem-guides-wknd-2.1.0).
+The images provided by [WKND reference site](https://github.com/adobe/aem-guides-wknd/releases/latest) is reused on the WKND SPA.
 The package can be installed using [AEM's Package Manager](http://localhost:4502/crx/packmgr/index.jsp).

     ![Package Manager install wknd.all](./assets/map-components/package-manager-wknd-all.png)

-You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/extend-component-solution) or check the code out locally by switching to the branch `Angular/extend-component-solution`.
+You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/extend-component-solution) or check out the code locally by switching to the branch `Angular/extend-component-solution`.

 ## Inspect initial Card implementation